 Snacks are lifesavers for vegan travelers.

 There's nothing more freeing than ditching your comfort zone for adventure.
 But as a vegan traveler, you want to maintain a level of preparation, especially in rural areas or in long-haul transit.
+That's where travel snacks come into play.

-The country you're traveling will ultimately determine what fresh fruits are available to you, but here are some of our favorites.
+The country you're traveling through will ultimately determine what fresh fruits are available to you, but here are some of our favorites.

 Best fruits for travel: